 Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 At the time of this update, we are unable to confirm if any are open 24 hours.
 A wide variety of dining options are available both landside and airside.

-Luggage Carts – Self-service luggage carts are available for a refundable deposit of $4.000 or US$2.
+Luggage Carts – Need a hand with your bags?
+Self-service luggage carts are available for a refundable deposit of $4.000 or US$2.

 Luggage Storage & Lockers – Store your luggage at the Guarda Equipaje for a fixed rate of $15.000/12 hours.
 Location: T1, landside, 1st Floor, next to Hertz Rent-A-Car.
 Hours: Open 24 hours.

 Luggage Wrapping – Securoseal luggage wrapping is available in two landside locations on the 2nd floor Departures lounge.
 Hours: Open 24 hours

 Medical Services – Fontibon Hospital offers medical services and vaccination services (vaccination available 7:00AM – 6:00PM) for travelers.
 Location: T1, 2nd floor, public area on the eastern side of the terminal.
 The Airport Medical Centre offers first aid, emergency medical care and some general medical services for passengers only.
 ID and ticket or boarding pass is required.
 Location: T1, 2nd floor, public area on the eastern side of the terminal.
 Hours: Open 24 hours.

 Mobile Charging – A reader tells us that you can charge your phones at the airport’s Zyrope Café-Bar (Terminal 1, 2nd and 3rd floor locations).
 Power outlets can be found near the bar areas and you can sign in for 30 minutes of free WiFi while you charge.